dart-archive/www.dartlang.org/src/site/codelabs/deploy/index.markdown

 Double-click the `pubspec.yaml` file to open it.
 Click the **Source** tab at the bottom of the editing pane.
-The packages listed under dependencies *must* be installed to run the app.
+The list under `dependencies` lists the packages that this app requires.
+The `pub` command installs these packages.
-Packages are installed in one or more `packages` directories, as needed.
+`pub` might install multiple `packages` directories, as needed.

 {% prettify dart %}
 name: deploy_codelab